mihaipriboi/WRO_Future_Engineers_2024/README.md

 # Mobility Management <a class="anchor" id="mobility-management"></a>
 <!-- ![Powertrain](./images/resources/powertrain.png "Powertrain") -->

+The robot's mobility is managed by a combination of components, including the powertrain, steering system, and chassis.
+These elements work together to ensure the robot's smooth and efficient movement.

 ## Powertrain <a class="anchor" id="powertrain-mechanical"></a>

 <!-- ![Powertrain - Bottom View](./images/resources/powertrain_bottom_text.png "Powertrain - Bottom View") -->